30 Jun 2022 at 10:30am

 Bernadette Mischka (Regensburg University)

-• Creating new digital historical datasets for scientific research with A.I.: A new use of paper historical archives in BNP Paribas
+• Creating new digital historical datasets for scientific research with A.I.: A new use of paper historical records at BNP Paribas

 Marie Laperdrix (BNP Paribas)